bobbingwide/oik-patterns/readme.txt

 == Changelog ==
+= 0.1.3 =
+* Changed: Improve list_themes().
+Register categories for subfolders #2
+* Changed: Load patterns from subfolders of patterns #2
+* Tested: Requires WordPress 5.9 or WordPress Multi Site
+* Tested: With Gutenberg 12.4.0
+* Tested: With PHP 8.0

 = 0.1.2 =
 * Changed: Improve display of cached pattern source - trim blanks #4
 * Changed: Only cache the patterns when necessary.
 If style.css is newer #4